-JetSuiteX is launching $49 flights from BFI to PDX.
-How does that stack up against other Seattle-Portland travel options?
+Soon, you can fly from Boeing Field to Portland for $49; here’s how that stacks up against other ways of getting there

-Starting April 2, “hop-on jet service” JetSuiteX will add a Seattle-to-Portland route to its roster of public charter flights, with fares for the 45-minute trip starting at $49 one-way out of Boeing Field.
-With a 20-minute security screening process and a total round-trip cost of less than $100, JetSuiteX is cheaper than Amtrak and significantly faster than driving, which may make it the quickest way to get to Portland for the least amount of money.
+Starting April 2, “hop-on jet service” JSX (formerly known as JetSuiteX) will add a Seattle-to-Portland route to its roster of public charter flights, with fares for the 45-minute trip starting at $49 one-way out of Boeing Field.
+With a 20-minute security screening process and a total round-trip cost of less than $100, JSX is cheaper than Amtrak and significantly faster than driving, which may make it the quickest way to get to Portland for the least amount of money.

 Every Seattleite makes the trip down to Portland at some point.
 So we’re here to help you decide what method of transportation to use.
-Here’s how the new JetSuiteX flight compares to four other common travel options.
+Here’s how the new JSX flight compares to four other common travel options.

 Car